Saponi: 18th century

 English explorer John Lawson wrote about the Saponi in 1701.
 He noted they fought against the Seneca and trapped beaver for the fur trade.
 Shortly after his visit, the Saponi migrated to North Carolina.
 A band of Saponi returned to Virginia in 1708.
 There Occaneechi and Stukanox joined them.

-By 1701, the Saponi and allied tribes, often collectively referred to as Nahyssan, Saponi, or Tutelo, had begun moving to the location of present-day Salisbury, North Carolina to gain distance from the colonial frontier.
+By 1701, the Saponi and allied tribes, often collectively referred to as the Nahyssan, had begun moving to the location of present-day Salisbury, North Carolina to gain distance from the colonial frontier.
 By 1711 they were just east of the Roanoke River and west of modern Windsor, North Carolina.
 In 1712, they asked Virginia to prohibit alcohol sales in their settlement.

 In 1714, Alexander Spotswood, governor of the Colony of Virginia, resettled them in an Indian Reservation at Fort Christanna near Gholsonville, Virginia.
 The tribes agreed to this for protection from hostile Haudenosaunee.
 In 1716, the combined Saponi, Tutelo, and Manahoac population at the reservation was 200.
 Although in 1718 the House of Burgesses voted to abandon the fort and school, the Siouan tribes continued to stay in that area for some time.
 They gradually moved away in small groups over the years 1730 to 1750.
 One record from 1728 indicated that Colonel William Byrd II made a survey of the border between Virginia and North Carolina, guided by Ned Bearskin, a Saponi hunter.
 Byrd noted several abandoned fields of corn, indicating serious disturbance among the local tribes.

 Hostilities between the Haudenosaunee and the Saponi and their neighbors ceased with the signing of the 1722 Treaty of Albany.